Code style tools#

 To ensure that every commit you make is compliant with the code style guidelines for PyAnsys, you can take advantage of pre-commit in your project.
 Every time you stage some changes and try to commit them, pre-commit only allows them to be committed if all defined hooks succeed.

-The configuration for pre-commit must be defined in a .pre-commit-config.yaml file.
-The following lines present a minimum pre-commit configuration that includes both code and documentation formatting tools.
+You must define the configuration for pre-commit in a .pre-commit-config.yaml file.
+The following lines present a minimum configuration that includes both code and documentation formatting tools.

 repos: